AnvilM/tinyfetch/README.md

 | `borderColor`  | String  | No      | white   | `blue`  | Color of the container border.
 See [Colors](#colors) for available options. |

 #### Modules
 The `modules` section is an array of objects, each representing a system information module to display.
 This section is **required**, and at least one module must be defined.
 Each module object specifies the type of information, its label, and styling.
+For the `command` module type, the `script` field is mandatory to specify the shell command to execute.

 | Field         | Type   | Required | Default         | Example   | Description                                      |
 |---------------|--------|----------|-----------------|-----------|--------------------------------------------------|